Marvis Frazier

 Marvis Frazier (born September 12, 1960) is an American former professional boxer who fought in the heavyweight division.
+The son of Joe Frazier, he challenged once for the heavyweight title.

 Early life

-Marvis is the son of former heavyweight champion and Hall of Famer, Joe Frazier.
+Marvis was born September 12, 1960, in Philadelphia, the son of the then future world heavyweight champion, Joe Frazier.
 Marvis was at ringside for all of his father's fights after the second Oscar Bonavena bout in December 1968, including the great fights with Muhammad Ali.
-Marvis exhibited four rounds with his father in Rochester, New York, on December 3, 1976, and staged another exhibition in 1977.)
+Marvis exhibited four rounds with his father in Rochester, New York, on December 3, 1976, and staged another exhibition in 1977.
 His sister Jackie Frazier-Lyde was also a professional boxer, as was his brother Joe Frazier, Jr. (a.k.a.
 Hector Frazier).
 Marvis lived with his family in a 16-room stone split-level home in Whitemarsh.